 Governmental payers, as well as private insurers and private payers, have implemented and will continue to implement measures to control the cost, utilization, and delivery of healthcare services, including clinical laboratory and pathology services.
 Congress and federal agencies, such as CMS, have, from time to time, implemented changes to laws and regulations governing healthcare service providers, including specialized diagnostic service providers.
 These changes have adversely affected and may in the future adversely affect coverage for our services.
 We also believe that healthcare professionals may not use our services if third-party payers do not provide adequate coverage and reimbursement for them.
 These changes in federal, state, local, and third-party payer regulations or policies may decrease our revenues and adversely affect our results of operations and our financial condition.
-We will continue to be a non-contracted provider until such time as we enter into contracts with third-party payers with whom we are not currently contracted, it is likely that we will be required to make positive or negative adjustments to accounting estimates with respect to contractual allowances in the future, which may adversely affect our results of operations, our credibility with financial analysts and investors, and our stock price.
+We will continue to be a non-contracted provider until such time as we enter into contracts with third-party payers with whom we are not currently contracted.
+Because a portion of our revenues is from third-party payers with whom we are not currently contracted.
+Because a portion of our revenues is from third-party payers with whom we are not currently contracted.
+Because a portion of our revenues is from third-party payers with whom we are not currently contracted.
+Because a portion of our revenues is from third-party payers with whom we are not currently contracted allowances in the future, which may adversely affect our results of operations, our credibility with financial analysts and investors, and our stock price.